foreversunyao/foreversunyao.github.io/_posts/2016-06-30-linuxsecurity.md

 ![img]({{ '/assets/images/linux/ossec-desc.png' | relative_url }}){: .center-image }*(°0°)*

 OSSEC is an Open Source Host-based Intrusion Detection System.
 It performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, real-time alerting and active response.

+**LADP**
+LDAP directory service is based on a client/server model.
+One or more LDAP servers contain the data making up the LDAP directory tree.
+An LDAP client application connects to an LDAP server using LDAP APIs and asks it a question.
+The server responds with the answer, or with a pointer to where the application can get more information (typically, another LDAP server).
+With a properly constructed namespace, no matter which LDAP server an application connects to, it sees the same view of the directory; a name presented to one LDAP server references the same entry it would at another LDAP server.
+This is an important feature of a global directory service, which LDAP servers can provide. file:/etc/sssd/sssd.conf